Major League Baseball schedule: 19th century

 This account gives the length of the major league "championship season" schedule by league and year.
 During this era, there were a number of different leagues that would be deemed Major League.

 Prior to the first league schedule in 1877, member clubs scheduled their own matches by mutual arrangement, including championship games necessarily with member clubs, other games with members, and games with non-member clubs.
 Some may have practically dictated their arrangements with some others, but there was no central control or coordination.

 The listed years are those in which the league revised its schedule.
 For example, the National League (NL) scheduled 84 games during 1879, 1880, 1881, and 1882 – that is, four seasons from 1879, ending before 1883, the next listing.
 1876 is listed here for convenience although the NL did not schedule games (see 1871 to 1876, below).

 National Association of Professional Base Ball Players (1871–1875)

 The National Association of Professional Base Ball Players (1871–1875) did not schedule games, nor did it control the number of teams, a major reason for its demise after the 1875 season.
 Clubs paid a $10 entry fee, later $20, to enter the Association for one season, and thereby declare for that year's national championship.
 Without continuing membership or heavy investment, there was little to deter a team from breaking a commitment, and though it happened, it was mainly due to clubs going out of business.

-This listing gives the greatest number of games played by any club for each season.
-Naturally, the leader by games played was always a strong club fielding one of the better gate attractions.
+This list shows the clubs that played the highest number of games in each season.
+The teams with the most games played often had higher attendance rates.